cbrnr/python-intro-short/06-Loops/06-Loops.md

 ```

 ### Breaking and continuing loops
-Python lets as preemptively break out of a loop or jump to the next iteration from anywhere in the loop body using the `break` and `continue` keywords, respectively.
+Python lets us preemptively break out of a loop or jump to the next iteration from anywhere in the loop body using the `break` and `continue` keywords, respectively.

-Sometimes, we want to stop a loop early, like in the following example that demonstrates how to search for a character within a string:
+Sometimes, we want to stop a loop early, like in the following example that demonstrates how to search for a character within a given string:

 ```python
 i = 0